HoiDam/Markdown_OSCP/Methodology/Careless Shit.md

 3. always possible find all file type ``` html,php,aspx ```
 4. read the exploit description & comments!!
 5. Dont forget the exploit/ways you do in initial foothold -> maybe useful for rooting too!
+6. Watch password in mimikatz dump CAREFULLY!!!
+7. oscp cheat sheet: Windows Files & Linux Files.
+Try Read them all!!
+8. sometimes dont need be so tech. keep it simple with sweeping passwords!